ray155093/azure-docs.zh-tw/articles/service-fabric/service-fabric-diagnostic-how-to-use-elasticsearch.md

 namespace Stateless1
 {
-    public class Program
+    internal static class Program
     {
+        /// <summary>
+        /// This is the entry point of the service host process.
+        /// </summary>
-        public static void Main(string[] args)
+        private static void Main()
         {
             try
             {
-                using (FabricRuntime fabricRuntime = FabricRuntime.Create())
-                {

                 // **** Instantiate ElasticSearchListener
                 var configProvider = new FabricConfigurationProvider("ElasticSearchEventListener");
                 ElasticSearchListener esListener = null;
                 if (configProvider.HasConfiguration)
                 {
                     esListener = new ElasticSearchListener(configProvider);
                 }

+                // The ServiceManifest.XML file defines one or more service type names.
+                // Registering a service maps a service type name to a .NET type.
+                // When Service Fabric creates an instance of this service type,
-                    // This is the name of the ServiceType that is registered with FabricRuntime.
+                // an instance of the class is created in this host process.
-                    // This name must match the name defined in the ServiceManifest.
-If you change
-                    // this name, please change the name of the ServiceType in the ServiceManifest. fabricRuntime.RegisterServiceType("Stateless1Type", typeof(Stateless1));

-                    ServiceEventSource.Current.ServiceTypeRegistered(
-						Process.GetCurrentProcess().Id,
+                ServiceRuntime.RegisterServiceAsync("Stateless1Type",
+                    context => new Stateless1(context)).GetAwaiter().GetResult();

-						typeof(Stateless1).Name);
+                ServiceEventSource.Current.ServiceTypeRegistered(Process.GetCurrentProcess().Id, typeof(Stateless1).Name);

+                // Prevents this host process from terminating so services keep running.
                 Thread.Sleep(Timeout.Infinite);

                 // **** Ensure that the ElasticSearchListner instance is not garbage-collected prematurely GC.KeepAlive(esListener);

-                }
             }
             catch (Exception e)
             {